 He received a fellowship to attend Yale University’s Summer School of Music and Art in Norfolk, Connecticut, and also completed courses at the University of California at Los Angeles, with the instruction of David Hockney, Alfred Leslie, Irving Petlin, and Tony Berlant.
 Presently, Mr. Gallagher resides and works in Orange County, California.

-Mr. Gallagher’s work is exhibited nationally and internationally.
-His paintings are in numerous public collections, including the Metropolitan Museum of Art (New York, NY), Guggenheim Museum (New York, NY), Jewish Museum (New York, NY), Smithsonian American Art Museum (Washington DC), The Byer Museum of the Arts (Evanston, IL), The Edwin Ulrich Museum (Wichita, KA), The Frederick Weisman Foundation (Beverly Hills, CA), The Wharton School of Business (Philadelphia, PA), The Johnson Museum of Art, Cornell University, (Ithaca, New York), Union College Permanent Collection, (Schenectady, NY).
+His artwork is showcased nationally and internationally.
+His paintings are included in permanent collections, including the Metropolitan Museum of Art (New York, NY), Guggenheim Museum (New York, NY), Jewish Museum (New York, NY), Smithsonian American Art Museum (Washington DC), The Byer Museum of the Arts (Evanston, IL), The Edwin Ulrich Museum (Wichita, KA), The Frederick Weisman Foundation (Beverly Hills, CA), The Wharton School of Business (Philadelphia, PA), The Johnson Museum of Art, Cornell University (Ithaca, New York), and Union College Permanent Collection (Schenectady, NY).